Video games and charity: 2018 E3 Fortnite Pro-Am

 Epic Games ran a celebrity Fortnite Battle Royale pro-am during the Electronic Entertainment Expo 2018 in June 2018, which paired 50 popular streams with 50 celebrities, with an overall prize pool to be given to the winners in the names of their desired charities.

 H.Bomberguy's stream for Mermaids

-In January 2019, streamer Harry Brewis aka "hbomberguy" ran a marathon stream to beat Donkey Kong 64 and raise money for Mermaids, a British charity for transgender youth.
+In January 2019, streamer Harry Brewis "hbomberguy" ran a marathon stream to beat Donkey Kong 64 and raise money for Mermaids, a British charity for transgender youth.
 The stream began following comments made by Graham Linehan which Brewis considered transphobic, and whilst potential funding of Mermaids by the British National Lottery was under review.
 Word of mouth about the stream quickly spread and several notable pro-trans supporters briefly joined his stream, including John Romero, Chelsea Manning, and U.S. congresswoman Alexandria Ocasio-Cortez.
 Brewis finished the marathon after 57 hours, having raised over (£265,000) for Mermaids, with 659,000 viewers having watched the stream.